 From 1Q1996 onwards, retail price indices correspond to Consumer Price Indices (CPIs) taken from the Office for National Statistics' Consumer Price Inflation bulletin.
-Wholesale indices are based on the corresponding fuel price indices for the industrial sector, published in BEIS's Quarterly Energy Prices.
+Wholesale indices are based on the corresponding fuel price indices for the industrial sector, published in the Department for Energy Security and Net Zero's Quarterly Energy Prices.